 Today, every person who thinks about purchasing smart gadgets tries to buy things that are functional and look beautiful.
 Today, no one buys products solely because of their performance capabilities.
 No one wants to purchase a product that’ll give them nightmares and scare away their visitors.

 Besides being visually attractive, it’s important to know the dimensions of ILIFE A4 and Roomba 650.
 It’s an important aspect that plays a vital role in terms of cleaning your house.

-The dimensions of A4 is 12.2 x 12.2 x 3 inches it weighs 4.9 pounds.
+The dimensions of A4 are 12.2 x 12.2 x 3 inches, and it weighs 4.9 pounds.
 A4 comes only in grey colour, and this robotic vacuum can boast being one of the most beautifully designed smart floor cleaners.

 ILIFE A4 has a minimalistic design, and on the surface of this floor cleaner, there’s a single button that is solely used to activate or deactivate the robotic vacuum.